BlaneStask/Comp-Organ-Archite/README.md

 ## loop_ex

-For example, here is the MARIE program for a loop:
+For example, here is the MARIE program snippet for a loop:
 ```
   Loop,   Load 	 Sum	 /Load the Sum into AC
 	  AddI	 Next	 /Add the value pointed to by location Next